doc4d/docs/docs/Concepts/methods.md

 If you do not want users to be able to run a project method using the **Method...** command of the **Run** menu, you can make it Invisible by checking this option.
 An invisible method does not appear in the method execution dialog box (see [From the Execute Method dialog box](#from-the-execute-method-dialog-box)).

 When you make a project method invisible, it is still available to database programmers.
-It remains listed on the [Current form table](https://doc.4d.com/4Dv19R5/4D/19-R5/Current-form-table.301-5830420.en.html) of the Explorer and in the list of routines in the Method editor.
+It remains listed on the [Current form table](https://doc.4d.com/4Dv19R5/4D/19-R5/Current-form-table.301-5830420.en.html) of the Explorer and in the list of routines in the Code Editor.

 ##### Shared by components and host database